risk-first/website/supporting/Quick-Summary.md

 - **Waterfall** takes the view that development effort is an expensive risk, and that we should build plans up-front to avoid re-work.
 - **Lean** takes the view that risk lies in incomplete work and wasted work, and aims to minimise that.

-Although many developers have a methodology-of-choice, the argument here is that there are tradeoffs with all of these choices.
+Although many developers have a methodology-of-choice, the argument here is that there are trade-offs with all of these choices.

 > "<!-- tweet-start -->Methodologies are like _bicycles_, rather than _religions_.
 Rather than simply _believing_, we can take them apart and see how they work. <!-- tweet-end -->"